The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-Both \emph{R×C} approaches, then, make strong assumptions about voting behavior in their count models, but quite different assumptions about the correlations between the \(\vbg\beta_{g}\).
-King's \citeyearpar{king1997solution} model does not place restrictions on these correlations, nor does Goodman's regression, which targets the global \(\vbg\beta\) and does not model the local \(\vb B_g\) or \(\vbg\beta_g\) at all.
-Despite these differences, and the outwardly different appearances, the CEF of the outcome is still linear for these models, just as it is for King's model and Goodman's regression.
+Despite these differences in model, the CEF of the outcome is still linear for both R×C models, just as it is for King's model and Goodman's regression.
 For both models, we have Thus both models can still be viewed as (multivariate) linear regressions, with residuals distributed as a discrete mixture of Multinomials.

-\subparagraph{Computation in count models} The move to count models makes computation much easier than King's 1997 model, since there is no intractable normalizing constant and no restriction to a lower-dimensional subspace.
-Both \citet{rosen2001bayesian} and \citet{james2009rxc} derive Gibbs samplers for their models.
-Because of the often strong correlations in the posterior between certain parameters in these models, modern general-purpose MCMC methods like the No-U-Turn Sampler (NUTS) implemented in the Stan software \citep{carpenter2017stan} are usually less efficient: unless the mass matrix is carefully tuned for each local parameter, most parameter proposals will move far from the tomography line and be rejected.
-Unfortunately, despite the superior choice of distribution for \(\vbg\beta_g\) in \citet{james2009rxc}, their R implementation is no longer publicly available in CRAN, while the \citet{rosen2001bayesian} model is widely used as part of the \texttt{eiPack} software.